Ellen Terry: Irving and the Lyceum

 Terry's Viola in Twelfth Night (1884) was cut short by a dangerous infection that struck on opening night.
 Her sister Marion took over the role and also substituted for her in a revival of Willis's Olivia, when Terry was again ill.
 In 1885, however, the theatre had its biggest commercial hit in a long-running adaptation of Faust by Wills (1885), with Ellen as Margaret.
-Terry played Lady Macbeth in Macbeth (1888, with incidental music by Arthur Sullivan), resplendent in a gown by Alice Comyns Carr covered in green beetle wings; John Singer Sargent painted her in the dress.
+Terry played Lady Macbeth in the Lyceum's "lavish" Macbeth (1888, with incidental music by Arthur Sullivan), resplendent in a gown by Alice Comyns Carr covered in green beetle wings; John Singer Sargent painted her in the dress.
 The next year she was the mother of the Comte St Valery (played by her son Edward) in The Dead Heart by Watts Phillips, then Katherine of Aragon in Irving's grand-scale production of Henry VIII (1892), Cordelia in King Lear the same year, Rosamund de Clifford in Becket by Alfred Tennyson (1893), Guinevere in King Arthur by J. Comyns Carr, with incidental music by Sullivan (1895).

 In 1895, Irving became the first person knighted for theatrical activities, proud of the recognition that this brought for his profession.
 By this time, however, the Lyceum was in debt, its scenery warehouse burned, destroying 44 productions, and Irving suffered a permanent knee injury, marking the beginning of ongoing health issues.
 Also, by this time, Terry's memory was becoming a problem, and she increasingly relied on prompters.
 She played Imogen in Cymbeline (1896), the title character in Victorien Sardou and Émile Moreau's Madame Sans-Gêne (1897).
 Terry's children joined the Lyceum company as actors, Edith from 1887 for several years, and Edward from 1889 to 1897, but both eventually retired from the stage to go on to other careers.
 Edith, among other endeavors, created costumes for Terry into the 20th century.
 In 1899, Terry toured as Desdemona and the title character in The Lady of Lyons but was back at the Lyceum as Volumnia in Coriolanus in 1901 and as Portia in Merchant in 1902.
 The Lyceum was bankrupt and closed.
 Their last performance together was in a charity matinee at Drury Lane in 1903, again as Portia and Shylock.